AguaClara/Textbook/Flow_Control_and_Measurement/FCM_Derivations.rst

 While AguaClara sedimentation tanks use valves instead of pipe to begin the process of draining, the actual drain piping system is the same, pipe and an elbow.
 The equation that will soon be derived applies to both pipe stub and valve drains.

-We will start the derivation from the following equation, which is found in an intermediate step from the `‘tank with a valve derivation’ <https://github.com/AguaClara/CEE4540_Master/blob/master/AguaClara%20Water%20Treatment%20Plant%20Design/Flow%20Control%20and%20Measurement/Derivation_flow_through_tank_with_a_valve.md>`_.
+We will start the derivation from the following equation, which is found in an intermediate step from the ':math:`Q(t)` :ref:`flow_for_a_tank_with_a_valve`.'
 While this system does not have a valve, it has other sources of minor loss and therefore the equation is still valid.

 .. math::